 Shelf-stable or UHT milk, which has been treated using ultra high temperatures, can be stored up to six months if unopened, whether or not you refrigerate it.
-Once opened, it needs to be refrigerated and used up within a week.
+Once opened, refrigerate it and use it up within a week.
 UHT is a method of pasteurization.
 The milk is heated up to 300 degrees for two to six seconds.
 (Regular milk is heated to 161 degrees for 15 seconds.)
-In both cases, the heating is done to kill harmful bacteria.
+In both cases, the heating kills harmful bacteria.

 How can I tell if milk is bad?

 Well, the tried and true way is to smell it.
 Usually you can tell right away.
 It’ll have that distinctly sour smell — and taste, too, if you take a sip.
 Milk also gets a lumpy texture when it’s past its prime, and the color might also be off.

 How should I store non-dairy milk?

 Non-dairy milks, such as soy, almond, rice, coconut, and oat, will last about a month unrefrigerated if they are unopened.
 Just make sure to keep them at a temp between 50 and 70 degrees F.

 Once opened, place the milk in the refrigerator and use it up within a week to 10 days.
 Store opened nut milk (like dairy milk) in the coldest part of the refrigerator.
 That’s the back of the middle shelf.